 And that was that.

 I didn’t push for much more information from him about procedures other than the implants one.
-What was I thinking?

 Remember, you are amputating your breasts and figuring out what to do (if anything) with that space on your chest after they are gone.
-These are huge decisions and you are making them at a time when you are perhaps vulnerable, uncertain and possibly feeling pressured to decide things quickly.
+These are huge decisions and you are making them at a time when you are vulnerable, uncertain and possibly feeling pressured to decide things quickly.

 If you want to consider a different procedure, you might have to go elsewhere to at least talk about other options you’re interested in with a surgeon who does have the skills that an alternate procedure would require.

 3. Never choose reconstruction to please your spouse, partner or anyone else.
-This is your body and your life.
-This is about you.

-4. Realize that the reconstruction process can take months, involves pain and discomfort, has risk for complications, requires time off from work and will likely also require at least some additional help at home.
+4. Realize that the reconstruction process can take months, involves at least some pain and discomfort, has risk for complications, requires time off from work and will likely also require at least some additional help at home.

 I did this and no, I’m still not all that big, but I did go bigger.
 If I were to do things over, I would not do this.
 I clearly remember my plastic surgeon saying to me, “No one has ever told me she was sorry she went bigger.”

 Well guess what?

-And again, I take responsibility for the decision I made here too.
+Again, I take responsibility for the decision I made here too.
 Bottom line, don’t assume bigger is better for you.

 Maybe you can do reconstruction later.
 Maybe you can’t.
 Maybe you can start things now and finish later.
 Maybe you can’t.
 But find out.
 Know what your options are timetable-wise, too, and also what they are likely to be down the road if you want to wait.
 You might need to check on insurance coverage if you wait as well.

 7. Ask to see photos of reconstruction work your plastic surgeon has done for other patients.
 Doing this is a very weird experience, but well worth it.

 8. Discuss all your questions with your plastic surgeon, even the ones you are embarrassed to ask.
+Especially those.

 Don’t assume your plastic surgeon can do it all.
 Mine did not.
 Going to yet another plastic surgeon for areola stuff was yet more to do and added additional stress.
 Knowing this upfront is important and reduces stress later on.
 Some women opt out of this part.
 Again, it’s all about personal choice.

 10. Go into things realizing breast reconstruction is just that, reconstruction.

-To sum things up, take some time and learn about the entire project, your entire project, from start to finish before you begin.
+To sum things up, take some time and learn about the entire project, YOUR entire project, from start to finish before you begin.
 This will help to eliminate surprises and disappointments, at least some of them.